sueqian6/ACL2019-Reducing-Gender-Bias-in-Word-Level-Language-Models-Using-A-Gender-Equalizing-Loss-Function/README.md

 # Reducing-Gender-Bias-in-Language-Models

+## Introduction

-## This is a project for DS-GA 1012 Natural Language Understanding and Computational Semantics at New York University.
+This is a project for DS-GA 1012 Natural Language Understanding and Computational Semantics at New York University.
+Our prupose is to reduce gender bias in language models.

 ## Authors